danielbodnar/awesome-stars/BY-LANG.md

 ## Python

+- [GjjvdBurg/paper2remarkable](https://github.com/GjjvdBurg/paper2remarkable) - Fetch an academic paper or web article and send it to the reMarkable tablet with a single command
+- [lucasrla/remarks](https://github.com/lucasrla/remarks) - Extract annotations (highlights and scribbles) from PDF, EPUB, and notebooks marked with reMarkable tablets.
+Export to Markdown, PDF, PNG, SVG
+- [bordaigorl/rmview](https://github.com/bordaigorl/rmview) - A live viewer for reMarkable written in PyQt5
+- [Cinnamon/kotaemon](https://github.com/Cinnamon/kotaemon) - An open-source RAG-based tool for chatting with your documents.
 - [TAG-Research/TAG-Bench](https://github.com/TAG-Research/TAG-Bench) - TAG: Table-Augmented Generation
 - [astral-sh/ruff-lsp](https://github.com/astral-sh/ruff-lsp) - A Language Server Protocol implementation for Ruff.
 - [marimo-team/marimo](https://github.com/marimo-team/marimo) - A reactive notebook for Python — run reproducible experiments, execute as a script, deploy as an app, and version with git.